Academies severance payments

 - overall, the sample of cases showed that most academies made special severance payments that were regular, proper and good value for money

-- two cases where the payment could not be approved and this suggests that some academy trusts do not fully understand the requirements
+- there were 2 cases where the payment could not be approved and this suggests that some academy trusts do not fully understand the requirements

 Disclosing severance payments in your audited financial statements